 CDPH was not able to determine the potential health impacts of historic exposure to Seaport residents, nearby workers, or residents of the Panhandle Annex and adjacent neighborhoods.
+For the majority of time that Stauffer operated, emissions were not characterized (measured) or regulated.
+As concerns about emissions became known, pollution control equipment was added and improved as technology advanced.
 Given the types of manufacturing that occurred at Stauffer, history of emission control and regulations, we recognize that exposures at levels of health concern could have occurred.
 However, there are no data available to evaluate the level and magnitude of these exposures.